COVID UPDATE – We are currently seeing essential appointments only whereas non-essential appointments may be delayed.

 Our kitten vaccination course is with Nobivac Tricat and Nobivac FeLV (to immunise against panleukopaenia virus, herpesvirus, calicivirus and feline leukaemia virus).

 When they are first born, kittens receive protection against infectious disease from their mother in her colostrum.
 Unfortunately this protection doesn’t last very long, and as it starts to fade, we need to vaccinate them so they produce their own immunity.
-We want the period of time when they are unprotected to be as short as possible, so vaccinations are usually started from 8-9 weeks of age.
+We want the period of time when they are unprotected to be as short as possible, so we recommend vaccinations start from 9 weeks of age.

 As we don’t know exactly when the protection from the dam wanes, young kittens are given more than one dose of vaccine, to maximise their chance of responding to them.

 Here at Orchard Vets, our routine kitten vaccination program is as follows: